Restrainite/restrainite.github.io/index.md

 If someone is using this mod maliciously, this a moderation issue.

 ## About the project
-RestrainiteMod is © 2024-2025 by SnepDrone, Zenuru
+RestrainiteMod is © 2024-2025 by SnepDrone, Uruloke, Zenuru

 Idea by Fuzy Sidwell